Application Periods & Deadlines

 Be aware that unofficial transcripts and photocopies of diplomas are not acceptable,

-and incomplete applications will not be considered in the selection process.
+and incomplete applications can not be considered in the selection process.
 If you

 are accepted into the program, the college’s Records Office will also require transcripts.